Sulbutiamine (Arcalion)

 Enhanced blood-brain barrier penetration vs thiamine

 Standard thiamine is hydrophilic and crosses BBB inefficiently.
-Sulbutiamine is LIPOPHILIC due to disulfide bridge linking two thiamine molecules — readily crosses BBB, raising brain thiamine and thiamine phosphate ester levels.
+Sulbutiamine is lipophilic due to disulfide bridge linking two thiamine molecules — readily crosses BBB, raising brain thiamine and thiamine phosphate ester levels.
 Mechanism for CNS effects of sulbutiamine that thiamine itself cannot achieve at oral doses.

 2